 Sandman / West Ramona Spiders / Ahh Bitte / Bird # 54

 All four of these texts were published on Across The Margin in May 2016.
 Go here to read them.
-We love their description: "UK poet and musician Darren Francis’ poems explode with thoughts interrupted, images colliding, experience rendered into microns, reflections and wily juxtapositions, all processed through a diction unwilling to sit still and explain itself."
-We're also very fond of the image they've used to accompany the texts (and which we've borrowed; see to the right of this paragraph).
+I love their description: "UK poet and musician Darren Francis’ poems explode with thoughts interrupted, images colliding, experience rendered into microns, reflections and wily juxtapositions, all processed through a diction unwilling to sit still and explain itself."
+I'm also very fond of the image they've used to accompany the texts (and which I've borrowed; see to the right of this paragraph).
 West Ramona Spiders, Sandman, and Ahh Bitte, all appear in spoken-with-music form on the album Left At The Luna Mansion.
 Bird # 54 appears on the album Open The Dog.

 God, Love, Money & Other Snares

 Published in the November 2015 edition of Bougainvillea Road Lit Mag.
 Read it here.
 This text originally appeared on my spoken word with music album God Thing, and seems to be one of my more popular pieces.
-We guess sedition is essential, sometimes, even if by proxy.

 Never End Never End Never End